Hives and psoriasis are skin conditions that may be confused with one another.

 Anyone can get hives or psoriasis.
-Both conditions impact children as well as men and women of all ages.
+Both conditions impact children as well as adults of all ages.

-If you have food allergies, sensitive skin, or you’re under a lot of stress, you have an increased risk of developing hives.
+If you have food allergies, sensitive skin, or you’re under a lot of stress, you have an increased chance of developing hives.

-You have a higher risk of developing psoriasis if any of the following apply:
+You have a higher chance of developing psoriasis if you:

 To treat either hives or psoriasis, you first need to learn which condition is affecting you.

-When you see your doctor for a diagnosis, they start by examining the rash.
-Depending on your other symptoms and your family history, your doctor may be able to diagnose your condition simply by inspecting your skin.
+When you see a doctor for a diagnosis, they start by examining the rash.
+Depending on your other symptoms and your family history, the doctor may be able to diagnose your condition simply by inspecting your skin.

 - allergies and allergic reactions